Demystifying When Pruning Works via Representation Hierarchies: Introduction

 Through combined empirical and theoretical analyses, we develop a representation-level understanding of how pruning affects internal representations and why its impact differs across tasks.
-In other words, these findings explain why network pruning remains effective for non-generative tasks but poses substantial risks for generative ones, offering practical guidance on the application of pruning.
-In summary, the contribution of this work is as follows: \begin{itemize} \item This work reveals a clear discrepancy in the effectiveness of network pruning across non-generative and generative tasks. \item For generative tasks, we identify the nonlinear mapping from logits to probabilities as a key mechanism that amplifies pruning-induced perturbations, , leading to catastrophic performance degradation. \item By contrast, the low pruning-induced perturbations in embedding and logit spaces, as well as the categorical-token probability subspace, supports the effectiveness of network pruning in non-generative tasks and provides practical guidance for its application. \end{itemize}
+These findings explain why network pruning remains effective for non-generative tasks but poses substantial risks for generative ones, offering practical guidance for applying pruning.
+In summary, the contribution of this work is as follows: \begin{itemize} \item This work reveals a clear discrepancy in the effectiveness of network pruning across non-generative and generative tasks. \item For generative tasks, we identify the nonlinear mapping from logits to probabilities as a key mechanism that amplifies pruning-induced perturbations, leading to severe performance degradation. \item By contrast, low pruning-induced perturbations in the embedding and logit spaces, as well as the stability of the categorical-token probability subspace, support the effectiveness of network pruning in non-generative tasks and provide practical guidance for its application. \end{itemize}